 Under the microscope Costia looks somewhat teardrop shaped and moves with the irregularity of bumper cars at the county fair.
 Cell streams are sometimes mistaken for costia.
 Cell streams all move in the same direction.
 They vary in speed but are not to be mistaken for costia.

 Costia can be eradicated by applying heat but it takes several days.
 At 87*F. Costia is immobilized and can no longer reproduce.
 Unfortunately most pond settings do not allow for heat to be applied to this degree.
 For those situations either FMG or FMC will work well.
-Prior to dosing a 25 to 50% water change is advised to reduce the organics and improve performance of the chemical.
-I would advise using 37% formaldehyde mixed with malachite green at a rate of one gallon formaldehyde and 15 grams of malachite green.
+Prior to dosing a 25% water change is advised to reduce the organics and improve performance of the chemical.
+I would advise using 37% formaldehyde mixed with malachite green at a rate of one-gallon formaldehyde and 15 grams of malachite green.
 The dosage for costia is100ml per 1000 gallons.
 Weaker products such as ProformC require 150ml per 1000 gallons.
 Two dosages about 18 hours apart seems to be effective but with higher organics present a third dose may be required.

 FMG is made from readily available stock ingredients.
 But beware!
 This is not something to take lightly.
 Neither chemical are particularly friendly to your eyes, nose, mouth or skin.
 The formula is listed below.
 Formaldehyde will read as ammonia during the first 24 hours of treatment.